• Level of education

 Syllabus

-Synthetic description of the concepts covered in CM :
+Brief description of the concepts covered in CM:

-• 5 CM sedimentology ;
+• 5 CM of sedimentology;

-• 1 CM Introduction to mapping techniques and geological map reading ;
+• 1 CM Introduction to mapping techniques and geological map reading;

 • 2 CM Introduction to tectonics.

-Synthetic description of TP sessions and number of hours associated with each session
+Brief description of practical sessions and number of hours associated with each session

 Read more

-Target skills
+Targeted skills

-Know how to draw a sample.
+Knowing how to draw a sample.

 Read more